-The majority of the assets of most companies are intangible.
+Most company assets are intangible.
 Their "human capital", their employees, are often their biggest intangible assets.
 As the US Securities Exchange Commission's Investor Advisory Committee notes,

 Research has found that high quality HCM [human capital management] practices correlate with lower employee turnover, higher productivity, and better corporate financial performance, producing a considerable and sustained alpha over time.
 The value-relevance of HCM metrics is consistently demonstrated in financial research.
-A meta-review was conducted in 2015 by Harvard researchers of 92 studies that measured performance using metrics of value to investors, such as total shareholder return, return on assets, return on capital, profitability and Tobin's Q. The review found positive relationships in a majority of studies between financial performance, however measured, and disclosed training programs or HR policies on such topics as employee participation and pay for performance.10
+A meta-review was conducted in 2015 by Harvard researchers of 92 studies that measured performance using metrics of value to investors, such as total shareholder return, return on assets, return on capital, profitability, and Tobin's Q. The review found positive relationships in most studies between financial performance, however measured, and disclosed training programs or HR policies on such topics as employee participation and pay for performance.8

 Effective management of human capital is an essential part of a company's competitiveness, but its value is usually not clearly reflected in current financial or corporate reporting.
-Investors need adequate disclosure of companies' human resources policies, practices and outcomes to better assess the effect of the company's human capital management on value creation.
+Investors need adequate disclosure of companies' human resources policies, practices, and outcomes to better assess the effect of the company's human capital management on value creation.
 This includes a better understanding of executive and general employee compensation, and of discrimination, health and safety, and labour rights.